crawl/crawl/crawl-ref/docs/crawl_manual.rst

 impact, missiles may become destroyed.
 The chance for this to occur depends on the type of missile.

-The 'F' and 'f' commands can be used to fire or throws a missile.
+The 'F' and 'f' commands can be used to fire or throw a missile.
 For launchers, the default ammo to be fired is shown next to your launcher, or optionally in the main "quiver" display below your launcher.
 Ammo (as well as many other items, spells, and abilities) can fill this quiver as well.